soup/clients/v1.1/README.md

 * the return value is a json dict, containing an `id`, representing the post and some other, currently unspecified values.
 * all posts can also be tagged.
 This is done by setting the `tags` field.
   Tags are either separated by white-space or comma.
-A mixture of boths is not supported.
+A mixture of both is not supported.
 * All fields in general are optional.
 If no field is specified an empty post is created.